Introduction to Pennsieve Analytics

 4. Selecting a dataset, or files and initiate the workflow: Users can use the Pennsieve App, or the API to select files within a dataset and initiate a workflow.
 Depending on the type of workflow, this can result in new files being generated in a dataset, changes to a datasets metadata graph, file-annotations and other components in a dataset.

-While a workflow is in progress, users can check status logs and cancel a process in case this is necessary.
+While a workflow is in progress, users can view the status of the workflow and also check status logs.

 There are costs associated with running analysis using Pennsieve.
 Make sure you understand how running compute on your cloud resource is invoiced.